How tax credits and deductions work

 Whether you are an individual taxpayer or you represent a business, tax credits, deductions, and certain investments can change how much tax you owe.

-Tax credits are subtracted from the tax you owe.
-A tax credit is a dollar-for-dollar reduction in your actual tax bill.
+Some tax credits are subtracted from the tax you owe.
+A tax credit can be a dollar-for-dollar reduction in your actual tax bill.
 A few credits are even refundable, which means that if you owe $250 in taxes but qualify for a $1,000 credit, you’ll get a check for $750.
-(Most tax credits, however, aren’t refundable.)
+(However, most tax credits aren’t refundable.)

 Tax deductions and investment losses are subtracted from your income before you calculate your tax.
-A tax deduction is a dollar amount the IRS allows you to subtract from your adjusted gross income (AGI), making your taxable income lower.
+A tax deduction is a dollar amount you to subtract from your adjusted gross income (AGI), making your taxable income lower.
 The lower your taxable income, the lower your tax bill.

 Updated: